 For 30 years, Neopolitan Lighthouse’s Board of Directors and staff have been dedicated to promoting the safety, emotional, educational, and practical needs of abused women and their children.
 Neopolitan Lighthouse will work towards educating the public as well as the legal system on respecting the rights of victims of abuse.
 We will engage in any and all legal activities to accomplish the eradication of domestic violence.

-Come and support Neopolitan Lighthouse in raising money in an effort to continue to provide women and children with a safe haven as they work toward self-reliance and self-sufficiency.
+Come and support Neopolitan Lighthouse in raising money in an effort to continue providing women and children with a safe haven as they work toward achieving self-sufficiency and self-reliance.

 – Neopolitan Lighthouse